deltachat/deltachat-pages/en/help.md

 - If there is **no padlock**, the message is usually transported unencrypted e.g. because you or the sender have turned off end-to-end-encryption, or the sender uses an app without support for end-to-end-encryption.

 ### Which standards are used for end-to-end-encryption?

 - [Autocrypt](https://autocrypt.org) is used for establishing
   e2e-encryption with other Delta Chat and other Autocrypt-capable mail apps.
   Autocrypt uses a limited subset of OpenPGP functionality.

-Moreover, Delta Chat implements the "countermitm" protocols to achieve protection against active network attacks, going beyond the opportunistic base protection of Autocrypt, see questions about "Verified Groups".
+- Delta Chat also implements the [countermitm protocols](https://countermitm.readthedocs.io/en/latest/new.html) to achieve protection against active network attacks.
+This goes beyond the opportunistic base protection of Autocrypt Level 1, while maintaining it's ease of use.
+  Through QR-code show and scan activities one can setup "verified groups" that guarantee end-to-end for all messages in the group chat.
+Verified chats are marked with a "verified" checkmark.

 ### What is the difference between verified groups and 1:1 chats with verified contacts?